RandomSoup/graze/README.md

-# graze: Extras branch
+# graze: console-ui branch

-fun extra hacks or features using the graze tech that aren't required to be useful or worthy of merging.
+Branch based on the extras branch.
+Attempting to take advantage of Graze's somewhat modular architecture to port it to a TUI interface. (and somewhat succeeding!)
 (C) Luminoso 2021 / MIT)